webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Make sure you already have a contract with [IfthenPay](https://ifthenpay.com)
 * Use the included automatic install feature on your WordPress admin panel and search for “IfthenPay”.
-* Multibanco: Go to WooCommerce > Settings > Checkout > Pagamento de Serviços no Multibanco and fill in the data provided by IfthenPay (Entity and Subentity or MB Key) in order to use this payment method.
+* Multibanco: Go to WooCommerce > Settings > Checkout > Pagamento de Serviços no Multibanco and fill in the data provided by IfthenPay: MB Key (or legacy Entity and Subentity).
-* MB WAY: Go to WooCommerce > Settings > Checkout > Pagamento MB WAY no telemóvel and fill in the data provided by IfthenPay (MB WAY Key) in order to use this payment method.
+* MB WAY: Go to WooCommerce > Settings > Checkout > Pagamento MB WAY no telemóvel and fill in the data provided by IfthenPay: MB WAY Key.
-* Credit or debit card: Go to WooCommerce > Settings > Checkout > Credit or debit card and fill in the data provided by IfthenPay (Credit card Key) in order to use this payment method.
+* Credit or debit card: Go to WooCommerce > Settings > Checkout > Credit or debit card and fill in the data provided by IfthenPay: Credit card Key.
-* Payshop: Go to WooCommerce > Settings > Checkout > Pagamento na rede de agentes Payshop and fill in the data provided by IfthenPay (Payshop Key) in order to use this payment method.
+* Payshop: Go to WooCommerce > Settings > Checkout > Pagamento na rede de agentes Payshop and fill in the data provided by IfthenPay: Payshop Key.
-* Cofidis Pay: Go to WooCommerce > Settings > Checkout > Cofidis Pay and fill in the data provided by IfthenPay (Cofidis Pay Key) in order to use this payment method.
+* Cofidis Pay: Go to WooCommerce > Settings > Checkout > Cofidis Pay and fill in the data provided by IfthenPay: Cofidis Pay Key.
+* Apple Pay, Google Pay, and PIX: Go to WooCommerce > Settings > Checkout > IfthenPay Gateway and fill in the data provided by IfthenPay: Backoffice Key, then choose the Gateway Key (request a new “Static gateway” if you don’t have one already), and finally, the Payment methods you want to activate.
 * Make sure you ask IfthenPay to activate the “Callback” on their side with the URL and Anti-phishing key provided in the settings screen.
-There is a feature in each payment method screen that allows you to make this request via a webservice, except on Credit card where this is not needed.
+There is a feature in each payment method screen that allows you to make this request via an API, except on Credit card where this is not needed, and payment methods via “IfthenPay Gateway” (Apple Pay, Google Pay, and PIX) where the callback activation is automatically set.
 * Start receiving payments :-)

 == Frequently Asked Questions ==

 = Can I start receiving payments right away?
 Show me the money! =

-Nop!
 You have to sign a contract with IfthenPay in order to activate this service.
 Go to [https://ifthenpay.com](https://ifthenpay.com) for more information.

-= I’m a individual and not a registered business.
+= I’m an individual and not a registered business.
 Can I use this plugin? =

-No. IfthenPay only provides this service to registered businesses and equivalent (like tax registered freelancers, for example).
-You should [contact them](https://ifthenpay.com/#contactos) if you need additional details on this matter.
+IfthenPay only provides this service to registered businesses and equivalents (like tax-registered freelancers, for example).
+You should [contact IfthenPay](https://ifthenpay.com/#contactos) if you need additional details on this matter.

 = The generated Multibanco reference does not contain the order number.
 How do I know which order was paid? =

 IfthenPay will send you an email each time a reference is paid, but the reference does not contain the order number.
-By design, our plugin does not include the order number in the reference due to the way WooCommerce/WordPress set orders/posts IDs.
+By design, our plugin does not include the order number in the reference due to the way WooCommerce/WordPress sets orders/posts IDs.
 Anyway, you do not need the order number in the reference, because our plugin uses a callback mechanism.
 IfthenPay automatically notifies WooCommerce when a specific Multibanco reference is used for payment.
 The order is linked to the reference in the database and, also automatically, will be set as paid.
 If you still need to know to which order a reference is linked to, use the search box in the WooCommerce Orders administration screen.

-= Can I test the callback call to simulate a payment and foresee what happens when a real payment is made by a customer? =
+= How do I test the callback call to simulate a payment and foresee what happens when a real payment is made by a customer? =

-Yes, you can.
-Edit your wp-config.php file and set WP_DEBUG to true.
-Then, place a test order in the frontend using Multibanco, MB WAY or PayShop.
+Edit your wp-config.php file and set `WP_DEBUG` to `true`.
+Then, place a test order in the frontend using any of the plugin’s payment methods.
 Go to the order edit screen and click the “Simulate callback payment” button.
+Don’t forget to set `WP_DEBUG` to `false` again, as it should not be active on a production website.

 = How to issue an MB WAY or Credit or debit card refund within WooCommerce? =

 Just like in any other WooCommerce payment gateway that supports refunds.
 Check out the instructions carefully [here (Automatic refunds, step 4)](https://woocommerce.com/document/woocommerce-refunds/) and [here (WooCommerce specific instructions)](https://helpdesk.ifthenpay.com/pt-PT/support/solutions/articles/79000130517-devoluc%C3%B5es-de-pagamentos-aos-ordenantes).

-= Can I use this plugin / IfthenPay service on more than one website? =
+= Can I use this plugin, and the IfthenPay service, on more than one website? =

-Yes, but not with the same Multibanco entity and subentity, MB WAY, Credit card or Payshop Keys.
-Ask IfthenPay for different credentials for each website you need the service to be available.
+Yes, but not with the same payment method keys.
+Ask IfthenPay for different credentials for each website, and payment method, you need the service to be available.
 There is no extra costs involved, and you can even route payments to distinct bank accounts.

 = Can I change the payment instructions look and feel in the “Thank you” page and/or the new order email, as well as the SMS message format? =

-Yes you can!
-But you should know your way around WordPress filters.
+Yes, you can, but you should know your way around WordPress filters.
 There are filters to do this and you can find examples within `hooks-examples.php`.

-= Can I change the payment gateway icon in the checkout page? =
+= Can I change the payment gateway icon on the checkout page? =

 There are also filters for this.
 See `hooks-examples.php`.

-= I want to charge an additional fee for Multibanco, MB WAY, Credit card or Payshop payments.
+= I want to charge an additional fee for these payment methods.
 How should I do it? =

 You shouldn’t!
 To our knowledge, it’s illegal under [Portuguese law](https://www.bportugal.pt/sites/default/files/anexos/legislacoes/dl3ano2010.PDF) and a [European directive](https://europa.eu/youreurope/business/finance-funding/making-receiving-payments/electronic-cash-payments/index_en.htm) to charge an extra fee based on the payment method chosen by the customer.
 If you don’t care about legislation, plugins are available that allow you to set extra fees per payment method.
 Please, don’t ask us for support on this.

 = How much time does the customer have to pay with MB WAY? =

-The MB WAY payment requests expire after 5 minutes.
+The MB WAY payment requests expire after 4 minutes.

-= Why doesn’t the customer receive an email when paying with MB WAY? =
+= Why doesn’t the customer receive an email when paying with MB WAY, Credit card, Apple Pay, Google Pay, or PIX? =

-The MB WAY payment needs to be approved immediately after checking out, just like when using a credit card or PayPal.
+These payments need to be approved immediately after checking out.
-WooCommerce only sends payment instruction emails for payment methods that require later, and not immediate payment, like Multibanco, Payshop and bank transfer for example.
+WooCommerce only sends payment instruction emails for payment methods that require later, and not immediate payment, like Multibanco, Payshop, and Bank transfer, for example.
+The customer will still get an email, if properly configured on WooCommerce, upon payment (just not before).

 = [WPML] My website is multilingual.
 Will I be able to use this plugin? =

 Yes.
 This plugin is officially WPML compatible.
 You will need the WPML and WPML String Translation Plugins (alongside WooCommerce Multilingual, which is mandatory for any WooCommerce + WPML install).

-= [WPML] How can I translate the payment method title and description the customer sees in the checkout page to secondary languages? =
+= [WPML] How can I translate the payment method title and description the customer sees on the checkout page to secondary languages? =

-Go to WPML > String Translation > Search and translate all the string in the `woocommerce` and `multibanco_ifthen_for_woocommerce` domains containing `ifthen_for_woocommerce` in their name.
+Go to WPML > String Translation > Search and translate all the strings in the `woocommerce` and `multibanco_ifthen_for_woocommerce` domains containing `ifthen_for_woocommerce` in their name.

 = [SMS] How to include the Multibanco and/or Payshop payment instructions in the SMS sent by “WooCommerce - APG SMS Notifications”? =